Skip to main content

 About

-This brief argues that without significantly increased and better-targeted public investment, the EU risks deepening divides, falling behind in global competitiveness, and losing public trust.
+The EU’s next long-term budget will be a defining test of its strategic direction.
+This policy brief makes the case for a bold new European Multiannual Financial Framework (MFF) that reflects the scale of today’s intertwined climate, social, and geopolitical challenges.
+It argues that without significantly increased and better-targeted public investment, the EU risks deepening divides, falling behind in global competitiveness, and losing public trust.
 The upcoming budget negotiations offer a rare opportunity to align Europe’s resources with its priorities: a green and inclusive economy and democratic resilience.
+With political momentum shifting and economic realities evolving, the moment to act is now.
 The brief lays out key principles and choices needed to deliver a budget fit for Europe’s future.
-With political momentum shifting and economic realities evolving, the moment to act is now.
+Europe has the facts and data, the institutions, and the public support to lead through transformation.
+But it lacks a budget that matches its ambition.
+A forward-looking, adequately resourced, and strategically governed EU financial framework is essential, not only to navigate today’s crises but to shape a stable, green, and inclusive future.

 This GEF Policy Brief was written with expert contributions from the independent climate think tank E3G.